nasa-nccs-hpda/pytorch-caney/requirements/README.md

 The container is built on top of NGC NVIDIA PYTORCH containers.

 This application is powered by PyTorch and PyTorch Lighning AI/ML backends.

+## Installation
+SatVision-TOA can be installed and used via anaconda environments and containers.

 ## Example to Download the Container via Singularity